golang/govulncheck-action/README.md

 $ govulncheck ./...
 ```

-To specify a specific Go version or
+To specify a specific Go version, directory in which to run govulncheck, or
 [package pattern](https://pkg.go.dev/cmd/go#hdr-Package_lists_and_patterns),
 use the following syntax: